Ross-Can/my-prework/README.md

 <b>Change Text String</b> - Type into the text bar above your prompt.
 Then tap the "change text string" button to change the text on the screen.<br />
 <b>Change View Color</b> - Tap this button to change the background color to red, making your text easier to read.<br />
 <b>Change Text Color</b> - Tap this button to change the text color to orange.
 Warning: never mix this with the button stated above.<br />
-<b>Say GoodBye</b> - Tap this button to tell the consumers who are not satisfied by a developers hard work goodbye.<br />
+<b>Say GoodBye</b> - Tap this button to tell the consumers who are not satisfied by a developer's hard work goodbye.<br />
-<b>Secret Tip!</b> - Tap the background and it resets all objects to thier original format.<br />
+<b>Secret Tip!</b> - Tap the background and it resets all objects to thier default format.<br />

 <img src="MadDemo.gif" width=200 align = "middle"><br>